fahmidurshanto/oshud-kini-managment-system/src/docs/DEPLOYMENT.md

 # Deployment Guide

-This document explains how to deploy the CompanyManager Lite application to various platforms, with specific focus on Vercel.
+This document explains how to deploy the Oshud Kini Management System application to various platforms, with specific focus on Vercel.

 ## Vercel Deployment